 - 2.5 cups gluten-free all-purpose flour (I use and recommend Bob's Red Mill 1 to 1 Gluten-Free Baking Flour)

 - ½ teaspoon salt

-- ⅓ cup Coconut Oil, solid (I used refined coconut oil to omit the coconut taste.
-Use unrefined if you don't mind the flavor.
-Cold butter can also be used)
+- ½ cup cold butter, vegetable shortening, or Coconut Oil, solid (I used refined coconut oil to omit the coconut taste.
+Use unrefined if you don't mind the flavor.)

 - 2 tablespoons Honey